JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/rest_api_5/index.md

 ![step2](./steps/step2.png)

 Basically, we shouldn’t do `CASCADE`, because in the future, if someone deletes the product then order & order details will also get removed.
-But of course we don’t want to do that because we need to preserve order information.
+But of course, we don’t want to do that because we need to preserve order information.
 It doesn't matter in the future if the product gets removed from the system; the order information should be preserved.

 This is a tutorial.
 We can ignore this scenario, but when working in a real-world scenario we need to store it which may be beneficial for future audit purposes.